The best songs of Kendrick Lamar: Official clips, audio, description

 10. Ronald Reagan Era (His Evils)

-We're far from good, not good from far/ 90 miles per hour down Compton Boulevard/ With the top down, screamin', «We don't give af–k»/ Drink my 40 ounce of freedom while I roll my blunt
+We're far from good, not good from far/ 90 miles per hour down Compton Boulevard/ With the top down, screamin', "We don't give a fk"/ Drink my 40 ounce of freedom while I roll my blunt

 9. Untitled 02 | 06.23.2014.

-Shortly after the release of "To Pimp A Butterfly", Kendrick Lamar quickly returned with an exciting and mysterious project called "Untitled Unmastered". «Untitled 02 | 23/06/2014" is outstanding, sounding like many tracks from "Butterfly".
-The song explores Kendrick's duality as a Compton resident and global superstar.
+Shortly after the release of "To Pimp A Butterfly," Kendrick Lamar quickly returned with an exciting and mysterious A project called "Untitled Unmastered".
+"Untitled 02 | 06.23.2014" is outstanding, sounding like many of the tracks from Butterfly.
+The song explores Kendrick's duality as both a Compton resident and global superstar.

 8. LOYALTY. feat.
 Rihanna